remy1618/optics/README.md

 ![png](README images/output_18_0.png)

-Now we create MultiLayers with alternating DLC's, one where the refractive index is low and one where the refractive index is high.
+Picking from the different DLC options possible, we create a multilayer with alternating DLC layerss, one where the refractive index is low (DLC3W) and one where the refractive index is high (DLC60W).
 Depending on the number of layers, the spectrum can look drastically different.
+As shown below, with an increasing number of layers, the spectrum looks sharper and sharper with increasing oscillations.
+This is the behaviour of a typical photonic crystal.

 ```python